Mitt Romney announces he won’t seek reelection as he calls for ‘new generation of leaders’ - KTVZ

 “At the end of another term, I’d be in my mid-80s,” Romney, who is 76, said.
 “Frankly, it’s time for a new generation of leaders.
 They’re the ones that need to make the decisions that will shape the world they will be living in.”

-“While I’m not running for re-election, I’m not retiring from the fight,” Romney said, after criticizing both President Biden and former President Trump for failing to provide solutions to issues like the national debt and global warming.
-“I’ll be your United States Senator until January of 2025.”
+“While I’m not running for reelection, I’m not retiring from the fight,” Romney said, after criticizing both Biden and Trump for failing to provide solutions to issues like the national debt and global warming.
+“I’ll be your United States senator until January of 2025.”

+Romney heavily criticized his Senate Republican colleagues for their continued loyalty to Trump, saying, “A very large portion of my party really doesn’t believe in the Constitution,” in an excerpt published Wednesday from his upcoming biography by McKay Coppins.
+The excerpt, which was printed in the Atlantic, details Romney’s experience in the U.S. Senate, including his decision to not run for reelection in 2024.

+Coppins recounts Romney’s experience on January 6, 2021, including the near miss where he almost walked in to a crowd of oncoming rioters, and his shock at the “disingenuousness” of his colleagues that continued to object during the electoral college proceedings. “‘They know better!
+Josh Hawley is one of the smartest people in the Senate, if not the smartest, and Ted Cruz could give him a run for his money,’” Romney told Coppins.
+As for his newer colleagues, Romney said, “’I don’t know that I can disrespect someone more than J.D.
+Vance.’”

 This story has been updated with additional details.